 CORTEZ MITCHELL, alto, is a native of Detroit, MI.
 He graduated from Morgan State University with a B.A. in music and a B.S. in mathematics and holds an M.M. in voice from the University of Cincinnati’s College Conservatory of Music.
 As Minnesota Opera’s first resident artist countertenor he performed the role of Cherubino in Mozart’s Le Nozze di Figaro and covered Nicklausse in Offenbach’s Les Contes de Hoffman.
 With Urban Opera he performed the role of 1st Witch in Purcell’s Dido and Aneas.
 He has been featured in solo performances of J.S Bach’s Cantata#147 Herz und Mund und Tat und Leben with the Dayton Philharmonic, R. Nathaniels Dett’s The Ordering of Moses and Adolphus Hailstork’s Done Made My Vow with the Baltimore Symphony Orchestra, Rachmaniov’s Vespers in St. Petersburg Russia, and Wynton Marsallis’s All Rise with the Lincoln Center Jazz Ensemble.
 Cortez has received awards from the National Opera Association, The Washington International competition and the Houston Grand Opera Elleanor McCollum competition.
 Mr. Mitchell is in his eighth season with Chanticleer.

-ALAN REINHARDT, alto, is pleased to be in his seventh season with Chanticleer.
-He grew up in Long Island, N.Y. and prior to joining, sang with various ensembles in New York City including The Men and Boys choir at St. Thomas Church on Fifth Avenue, Early Music New York and choral performances with the N.Y.
+ALAN REINHARDT, alto, is pleased to be in his eighth season with Chanticleer.
+He grew up in Long Island, N.Y. and prior to joining sang with various ensembles in New York City including The Men and Boys choir at St. Thomas Church on Fifth Avenue, Early Music New York and choral performances with the N.Y.
 Philharmonic.
 In 2005, he sang the lead countertenor role in the premiere of the dance/opera A More Perfect Union in the State Theatre in Perm, Russia as part of the Sergei Diaghilev Festival.
 Recently, he has been exploring his love of poetry on the website Voetica.com where you can find him reading classic American poets Robert Frost and Richard Wilbur.
 Alan holds degrees from SUNY Potsdam and the University of Illinois in Champaign-Urbana.